gaowanliang/DownloadBot/README.md

 # DownloadBot

-(Currently) 🤖  A Telegram Bot that controls your Aria2 server.
+(Currently) 🤖 A Telegram Bot that can control your Aria2 server, control server files and also upload to OneDrive.

 ## Project significance
-This project is mainly to use small hard disk server for offline downloading, for large bt files to be downloaded in sections according to the size of the hard disk, each time downloading a part, then uploading the network disk, delete and then download the other parts, until all the files are downloaded.
+This project is mainly to use small hard disk server for offline downloading, for large BitTorrent files to be downloaded in sections according to the size of the hard disk, each time downloading a part, then uploading the network disk, delete and then download the other parts, until all the files are downloaded.

 At the same time, communication via the bot protocol facilitates use on machines that cannot intranet penetration, and simplifies the usual use of download programs for added convenience.